FlashQ Q20II reviews

 This is how I would use the LightPix Labs FlashQ Q20ii.

 The LightPix Labs Flash Q20ii has a lot of features packed into this very small package.
-It is a small portable flash, has a wireless transmitter and receiver, a tilt-able head and colored jells for shooting, a video light, and modeling light, and finally, it has the ability to recharge the batteries in both the transmitter and flash unit via a USB cable.
-Sounds almost too good to be true but this little unit really does deliver on most of its hype and promises.
+It is a small portable flash, has a wireless transmitter and receiver, a tiltable head, colored gels for shooting, a video light, and a modeling light.
+Finally, it has the ability to recharge the batteries in both the transmitter and flash unit via a USB cable.
+It sounds almost too good to be true, but this little unit really does deliver on most of its hype and promises.

 A quick size comparison of the Ricoh GR iii and the Fuji XE3 with the Meike MK-320F flash.
-The Fuji XE3 and the Meike flash completely towers over the Ricoh GR iii setup.
+The Fuji XE3 and the Meike flash completely tower over the Ricoh GR iii setup.

 The flashes that I normally use for work and play.
 The LightPix Lab Flash q Q20ii is one one the smallest flashes that I own now.